semgrep/semgrep-docs/docs/deployment/core-deployment.md

   - Semgrep Cloud Platform
 ---

-Semgrep can be set up to manage teams and scan many repositories of any size.
+Semgrep can be set up to manage teams and scan repositories of any size.

 **Deployment** refers to the process of integrating Semgrep into your developer and infrastructure workflows.
 Completing the deployment process provides you with the Semgrep features that meet your security program's needs.